 A TSYO staff member is available before every rehearsal and during the break to answer questions, help solve problems, and collect anything due.

-Each fall, the TSYO holds an intensive rehearsal weekend at YMCA Geneva Park in Orillia, Ontario.
+Each season, the TSYO holds an intensive rehearsal weekend.
 Members work closely with the TSYO coaches and conductor in a variety of individual, combined, and full-orchestra rehearsals.
 Camp Weekend also includes team-building and leadership activities, choral workshops, a campfire, and the famous faculty concert!

 Each year, the TSYO performs side by side with the TSO and a guest conductor on stage at Roy Thomson Hall.
 This exciting collaboration highlights the mentorship our Youth Orchestra members receive from TSO musicians.

 Upcoming concert: Visions of Spain—Wed, Mar 29–Sun, Apr 2, 2023